Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 \subsection{Prevalence of Privacy-Invasive Scenarios}

 Our results show that experiencing privacy-invasive scenarios while working from home is common, where 201 (93.9\%) participants experienced at least one of the 14 presented scenarios, and 140 (65.4\%) felt uncomfortable during their experience for at least one of the scenarios.
 The average number of scenarios the participants experienced is 5.2, and the average number of scenarios that made the participants feel uncomfortable is 2.2 scenarios.
-See~\autoref{fig:prevalence},~\autoref{fig:freq_exp}, and~\autoref{fig:freq_uncomf}, and.~\autoref{tab:prevalence} in~\autorefappendix{sec:more_results} for further details and a breakdown of results for the scenarios our participants experienced and how they felt about them.
+See \autoref{tab:prevalence} and Figures \autoref{fig:prevalence}, \autoref{fig:freq_exp}, and \autoref{fig:freq_uncomf} in \autoref{app:more_results} for further details and a breakdown of the results for the scenarios our participants experienced and how they felt about them.

 We first look at the scenarios experienced by the largest number of participants (regardless of whether they caused discomfort or not), aggregated by category.
 As~\autoref{fig:scenario_prevalence_grouped} illustrates, audio scenarios are the most commonly experienced scenarios, with 187/214 (87.4\%) participants experiencing at least one audio scenario.
-The most experienced types of audio scenarios (from most to least experienced) were related to leaked sound or voice of an object, a pet, the subject, an adult, and a child.
-On the other hand, autonomy scenarios are the least experienced scenarios, with 72/214 (33.6\%) participants experiencing at least one autonomy scenario.
-A breakdown of results for each scenario is presented in~\autoref{fig:scenario_prevalence} in~\autorefappendix{sec:more_results}.
+The most experienced types of audio scenarios (from the most experienced to the least experienced) were related to leaked sound or voice of an object, a pet, the subject, an adult, and a child.
+On the other hand, autonomy scenarios are the least experienced scenarios, with 72/214 (33.6\%) participants having experienced at least one autonomy scenario.
+A breakdown of results for each scenario is presented in \autoref{fig:scenario_prevalence_dissected} in \autoref{app:more_results}.

 Second, we focus on the scenarios that caused the most discomfort.
 As shown in~\autoref{fig:discomfort_prevalence_grouped}, audio scenarios were most often reported as causing discomfort, with discomfort reported by 107/214 (50\%) participants for one or more audio scenarios.
-A breakdown of results for each scenario is presented in ~\autoref{fig:discomfort_prevalence_dissected.pdf} in~\autorefappendix{sec:more_results}.
+A breakdown of results for each scenario is presented in \autoref{fig:discomfort_prevalence_dissected} in \autoref{app:more_results}.